Below are a few of the most frequently asked questions I hear. If these don't answer your questions, please let me know!

 Developmental and Intellectual Disabilities

 The American Music Therapy Association provides several Fact Sheets with more specific information on certain populations.
-Please see our Links page to access those Fact Sheets.
+Please see the Links page to access those Fact Sheets.

 Substance Abuse Problems